 How heavy the wine feels in your mouth.
 Common descriptors are “light, medium, or full-bodied.”

-A wine term often dedicated to Chardonnay, but can be applied to any wine that has gone through malolactic fermentation.
+A wine term often dedicated to Chardonnay but can be applied to any wine through malolactic fermentation.

-Red wines often have a smoky characteristic to it (which can be good.)
+Red wines often have a smoky character (which can be good.)
 However, it is considered burnt when that characteristic is unpleasant and overpowering.

-Chewy Wine is wine with extremely high tannins and body – it dries out your mouth so much that it feels like you have to chew your way through the sip.
+Chewy wine is a wine with extremely high tannins and body – it dries out your mouth so much that it feels like you have to chew your way through the sip.

-This wine term is used to describe a wine that magically changes flavors from when it was first sipped to after you’ve swallowed.
-Here is a great time to use aftertaste in your sentence.
+This wine term describes a wine that magically changes flavors from when it was first sipped to after you’ve swallowed it.
+So here is a great time to use an aftertaste in your sentence.

-In some cases, a faulty cork leaks of a chemical and contaminates the wine.
+A faulty cork leaks a chemical and contaminates the wine in some cases.
 The wine is then considered corked.
-Although it cannot make a person ill, it is extremely unpleasant.
+Although it cannot make a person ill, it is incredibly unpleasant.

-The fresh, firm feeling in the mouth indicating a wine with high acidity.
+The fresh, firm feeling in the mouth indicates a wine with high acidity.

 A rich, dark wine often has these flavors of liquid-black-currents.

-A common flavor in red wine that resembles smokey cedar.
+A typical flavor in red wine resembles smokey cedar.